BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

     APP.sh
     CLEAN.sh

-For sake of keeping and concise and clear example of how Autosubmit works a simple instruction can be executed as a test.
+To keep and concise and clear example of how Autosubmit works, a simple instruction can be executed as a test.
-So add the following the instruction below to one or more ``Bash`` file(s) created in the previous instruction.
+So add the following the instruction below to one or more ``Bash`` files created in the previous steps.

 .. code-block:: yaml